MythAdventures: Film and theater

 Short-lived rumors circulated in the 1980s that Wendy and Richard Pini, owners of WaRP Graphics, were considering turning their adaptation of Another Fine Myth into a feature-length movie after doing so with their own property, Elfquest, though the latter has yet to even make it past concept to this day.

 The board game

-A board game called Myth Fortunes was developed by Mayfair Games.
+A board game called Myth Fortunes was developed by Mayfair Games and sold in 1990.